|

-CHAPTER 10: CREATIVITY AND TEAM DECISION MAKING
+CHAPTER 10: CREATIVITY AND TEAM DECISION MAKING |

-CREATIVITY AND TEAM DECISION MAKING
+CHAPTER 10 CREATIVITY AND TEAM DECISION MAKING OUTLINE

 I. THE CREATIVE PROCESS MODEL

-A. Creativity refers to developing an original product, service, or idea that makes a socially recognized contribution.
+Creativity refers to developing an original product, service, or

+1. An important condition for creativity.
 2. Is the person or group’s effort to acquire knowledge and skills regarding the problem or opportunity.
+3. Involves developing a clear understanding what you are trying to achieve through a novel solution

 C. Incubation

+1. Stage of reflective thought.
+2. Maintain a low-level awareness by frequently revisiting the problem.
 3. Assists divergent thinking which involves reframing the problem in a unique way and generating different approaches to the issue.

 D. Insight

 1. Insight refers to the experience of suddenly becoming aware of a unique idea.
+2. Fleeting and can be quickly lost if not documented.

 E. Verification

 1. Usefulness requires verification through conscious evaluation and experimentation.
+2. Verification is the beginning—not the ending—of creativity.

 II.
 CONDITIONS FOR CREATIVITY